Letter from Laura N. Brunner, President & CEO

 ON SOLID GROUND

 When companies search for a new facility location, we want them to be able to find a site in Hamilton County.
-Within the broader economic development network working to make Hamilton County a top competitive business location, The Port’s specialty is assembling land and leading redevelopment to produce job-ready sites.
+Within the broader economic development network working to make Hamilton County a top competitive business location, The Port’s specialty is assembling land and leading remediation and demolition efforts to produce job-ready sites.
 Under our industrial revitalization strategy, The Port acquires former manufacturing / production facilities that are vacant, underutilized or obsolete – and prepares sites to meet the needs of today’s end-users.
 In 2018, The Port continued to deliver on this mission.

 Why Real Estate Equity Matters